LJoanAchieng/computational-neuroscience/drift diffusion model/README.md

 # Drift-Diffusion Model & Confirmation Bias

-A from-scratch Python implementation of the drift-diffusion model (DDM) — the standard model of how decisions form moment-to-moment from accumulating noisy evidence — extended to model confirmation bias quantitatively.
+A from scratch Python implementation of the drift-diffusion model (DDM) — the standard model of how decisions form moment-to-moment from accumulating noisy evidence extended to model confirmation bias quantitatively.
 This is the second core tool in the cognitive computational neuroscience / neuroeconomics phase, following the [reward learning & RPE project](../reward-learning-model).